kyma-project/api-gateway/docs/user/expose-workloads/jwt/README.md

 ## Configure Authentications
 Configure authentications to further define where the token comes from.

 By default, Istio reads the token from `Authorization: Bearer <token>`.
-You can override this and use custom headers or query parameters with the authentications section:
+You can override this and use custom headers or query parameters:

 ```yaml
 jwt: